- Published on

 rm -rf $FOLDER_NAM

-I hope this post helps you manage your Kustomize environments more effectively!
-If you have any questions, feel free to reach out! 🙏
+I hope this post helps you manage your TLS certificates and Istio Gateway setup in AKS more confidently!
+If you have any questions, don’t hesitate to reach out! 🙏

 Alexander Arana.E